-The diary was transcribed by independent researcher and moving panorama historian Suzanne Wray from NY, NY.
+The diary was transcribed by independent researcher and moving panorama historian Suzanne Wray from Brooklyn, NY.

 This rare manuscript is from the Maine Historical Society via The Saco Museum and Peter Morelli.
 It was transcribed by independent researcher Suzanne Wray of

 The diary was written by "Dr." L.E.
 Emerson who performed a moving panorama entitled The Grand Moving Mirror of California.
 Emerson toured New Hampshire and Maine from Sept.
 11th to Nov.
 9th

 1855, transporting the moving panorama in a horse drawn wagon.
 The moving panorama did not survive, but the lecturer’s script and his diary of the tour did.